0xNitishh/QuadWorldVote/BOUNTY_COMPLIANCE.md

 # World Mini-App Bounty Compliance

-This document outlines how QuadVote meets all the requirements for the World mini-app bounty.
+This document outlines how QuadWorldVote meets all the requirements for the World mini-app bounty.

 ## Bounty Requirements ✅